AhmetOrbay/DotnetRedisElasticExample/README.md

-It is a task done for the Turkai company.
-It uses .Net, Postgresql, Redis, ElasticSearch, RabbitMq.
+# It is a task done for the Turkai company.
+It uses
+# .Net
+# Postgresql
+# Redis
+# ElasticSearch
+# RabbitMq